LeastAuthority/kubetop/README.rst

 kubetop uses the `CalVer`_ versioning convention.
 The first three segments of a kubetop version tell you the year (two digit), month, and day that version was released.
+The fourth segment of a kubetop version is a bugfix release counter.
+It is present if a new release is made that diffs from a previous release only by including one or more bug fixes.
+For each bug fix release, the fourth segment is incremented.

 License
 -------